 Website (Japanese only) | Google Maps

-Another favorite dish using prawns is Ebi Furai, a deep-fried prawn.
-While you can find Ebi Furai all over the country it is a great idea to try some at one of the restaurants specialized in the dish.
+Another favorite dish using prawns is Ebi Fry, also sometimes spelled Ebi Furai (or エビフライ in Japanese).
+Ebi Fry is exactly what you think it is: deep-fried shrimp!
+While you can find fried shrimp all over Japan, it’s a great idea to try some at one of the restaurants that specialize in the dish.

-Maruha Shokudo serves some excellent big fried prawns.
-The restaurant specializes in seafood but their Ebi Furai are the most popular menu item by far.
+Maruha Shokudo serves some excellent and enormous fried prawns.
+The restaurant specializes in seafood, but their Ebi Fry are their most popular menu item by far.

-Another restaurant we recommend for every lover of shrimp and prawns is Ebidote Shokudo one of the best restaurants near Nagoya Station.
-This restaurant is specialized in all things shrimp with a wide selection of dishes using prawns.
-Here is also the place where you can try the world’s largest deep-fried shrimp at around 35 centimeters long.
-(That’s over one foot!)
-If you are still wondering what to eat in Nagoya, this might just be the experience you were waiting for.
+Another restaurant we recommend for every lover of shrimp and prawns is Ebidote Shokudo, which is one of the best restaurants in Nagoya Station.
+This restaurant specializes in all things shrimp, and offers a wide selection of dishes featuring shrimp and prawns.
+This is also the place where you can try the world’s largest deep-fried shrimp (allegedly) at around 35 centimeters long.
+(That’s over a foot long!)
+Figuring how to eat the massive shrimp is an experience we highly recommend.

-For more Ebi Fry recommendations check out this post.
+For more Ebi Fry recommendations, check out our dedicated post about it.
+(Updated December 2024.)

 Ebidote Shokudo (海老どて食堂)